ArushAwasthi-ctrl/Baat-Cheet/backend/BACKEND_DEEP_DIVE.md

 ## 18) Talking Points for Interviews

-- Why OTP with Redis?
-Short-lived state in Redis ensures stateless app instances; avoids creating unverified users in DB; reduces email spam via TTL-based rate-limiting
+Use this section as ready-made sentences you can almost copy-paste into interviews or project explanations.

+- **Why OTP with Redis (register + forgot-password)?**
+  - “I store OTPs and temporary registration/reset state in Redis with short TTLs instead of Mongo.
+That keeps the app instances stateless, avoids polluting the users collection with half-registered accounts, and lets me enforce rate-limits simply via key expiries.”
-- Why hash refresh tokens in Redis?
-Limits blast radius if Redis is compromised; server verifies hashed value during refresh
+- **Why hash refresh tokens in Redis?**
+  - “Refresh tokens are hashed with SHA-256 before being stored in Redis.
+If Redis is compromised, attackers don’t get raw tokens, and I can instantly revoke a session by deleting the hash under `refresh:<userId>`.”
-- Why httpOnly cookies for JWTs?
-Mitigates XSS token theft risk; combine with sameSite/secure flags for CSRF and cross-site
+- **Why httpOnly cookies for JWTs?**
-- Planned scaling strategy: Redis-backed Socket.IO adapter for pub/sub across instances; keep monolith initially, evolve to services only when needed
+  - “Access and refresh tokens are sent only in httpOnly cookies, not in the JSON body.
+That reduces XSS token theft risk and works well with CSRF protection using sameSite/secure flags.”
+- **Why BullMQ for email (and what it changed)?**
+  - “Instead of sending emails directly inside `/register` or `/forgotpassword`, I push a job to BullMQ and respond immediately.
+A worker handles SMTP in the background.
+This turned ~1s+ requests into ~100ms requests and made the auth endpoints much more scalable.”
+- **Planned scaling strategy (how you would grow this):**
+  - “Right now it’s a monolith, which keeps everything simple for an internship-scale project.
+If traffic grows, I’d attach Socket.IO with a Redis adapter for real-time chat, and later split chat/media into separate services only when the monolith becomes a bottleneck.”
+- **Observability plan (what you would add next):**
-- Observability plan: request IDs, structured logs, health/readiness endpoints, and metrics for DB/Redis latency and queue depths
+  - “Next steps would be request IDs, structured logging, health/readiness endpoints, and tracking queue depth + DB/Redis latency so I can see when the system is getting close to its limits.”

 ---